 To be eligible students must be:

-- Enrolled in a graduate program the fall of the following year
+- Enrolled in a graduate program in the fall of the following year

 - A Canadian citizen, permanent resident, or international student studying at a Canadian university in Canada

 - Doing research that will help protect minority or human rights in Canada